Evgenvbg/ProjectSfml/Readme.md

-# Introduction :writing_hand:
+# ProjectSMFL Bubbles :round_pushpin:

-It's my enough a small simple project with useful **SFML** in Visial Studio.
+It's my enough a small simple bubbles's project with useful **SFML** in Visial Studio.
 I want to create the circles that can painting some colors.

 ###### The images below were taken during development, the final result will look different